Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Numerical Results

 \subsection{Malicious RIS action}

 Fig. \ref{hacker} shows how Algorithm~2 causes SNR reduction.
-One iteration is sufficient to obtain a $40$\,dB SNR reduction.
+One iteration is sufficient to obtain a $40$\,dB SNR reduction w.r.t. to the maximized value obtained in the previous section.
 This reduction further increases in the span of 15 iterations, reaching a final value around $-22$\,dB.
-Such an attack is particularly complicated to detect as the communication SINRs are untouched, thus the communication \acp{UE} will not see any difference in their service.
-A reduction of $\gamma$ would improve the SNR reduction at the expenses of a higher vulnerability to detection.
+Such an attack is complicated to detect as the communication SINRs are untouched, thus the communication \acp{UE} will not see any difference in their service.
+Reducing $\gamma$ would improve the SNR reduction at the expense of a higher chance of the attack being discovered.
 However, a $50\%$ reduction in $\gamma$ corresponds to a mere $2$\,dB SNR reduction.
-Furthermore, setting $\gamma$ to $0.5$ gives rise to an SNR that's $1$dB lower than the one obtained with an $\gamma=1$.
-We attribute the bump at iteration 6 of the SNR curve with $\gamma=0,5$ to an outlying realization amongst the averaged ones: it is worth mentioning that said bumb does not hinder the SNR convergence process and $\rho$ at iteration $15$ is lower than $\rho$ at iteration $5$.
-Fig.~\ref{hacker faulty} assesses the impact of clustered RIS pixel failures onto Algorithm~2's $\rho$ minimization action.
-Contrary to what we observed in Fig.~\ref{legitimate faulty}, faulty RIS hardware has a bigger impact onto the final sensing SNR.
-A phase-shift bias of $\pi/6$ is sufficient to induce a $10$\,dB penalty onto the final value of $\rho$, making this algorithm much less resilient than the previous one.
+We attribute the bump at iteration 6 of the SNR curve with $\gamma=0,5$ to an outlying realization among the averaged ones: it is worth mentioning that said bump does not hinder the SNR convergence process and $\rho$ at iteration $15$ is lower than $\rho$ at iteration $6$.
+Fig.~\ref{hacker faulty} assesses the impact of the considered pixel failures model onto Algorithm~2.
+Contrary to what we observed in Fig.~\ref{legitimate faulty}, faulty RIS hardware has a bigger impact on the final sensing SNR.
+A bias of $\pi/6$ is sufficient to induce a $10$\,dB penalty onto the final value of $\rho$, making this algorithm less tolerant towards faulty hardware.